Volume 15, Issue 3 (Summer 2025) PTJ 2025, 15(3): 231-242 | Back to browse issues page

 Send citation to:

-Alarab A, Hroub N, Abu Shameh R. The Effect of Aerobic and Resistance Exercises on Disability, Fatigue, and Mobility levels in different types of Cancer Patients– A Randomized Controlled Trial.
-PTJ 2025; 15 (3)
+Alarab A, Hroub N, Abu Shameh R. Comparative Impact of Aerobic vs Resistance Training on Fatigue, Mobility, and Disability in Cancer Patients.
+PTJ 2025; 15 (3) :231-242

 URL: http://ptj.uswr.ac.ir/article-1-704-en.html

-1- Physiotherapy Department, Faculty of Post Graduated Studies and Research, Palestine Ahliya University, Bethlehem, Palestine.
+1- Department of Physiotherapy, Faculty of Post Graduated Studies and Research, Palestine Ahliya University, Bethlehem, Palestine.

-Background: Cancer-related fatigue (CRF) is a complex and multifaceted notion.
-However, the majority of cancer patients are unaware of the fatigue that is associated with the disease itself or its treatment.
+Purpose: Cancer-related fatigue (CRF) is a complex and multifaceted concept.
+However, the majority of cancer patients are unaware of the fatigue associated with the disease itself or its treatment.

-Objective: This study designed as a Randomized Controlled Trial (RCT) and focused on clarifying the impact of physical exercise on functional activities and fatigue levels in various types of cancer patients.
+Objective: This study was designed as a randomized controlled trial (RCT) and focused on clarifying the impact of physical exercise on functional activities and fatigue levels in various types of cancer patients.

-Methods: Fifty patients were randomly selected and then divided into two groups of cancer patients from Augusta Victoria Hospital: an exercise group and a control group.
-The exercise group participated in aerobic and strengthening exercises, while the control group maintained their usual activities.
-Both groups were assessed before and after the intervention using the BFI, FIM, and TUG to measure fatigue, functional independence, and mobility, respectively.
+Methods: 50 patients were randomly selected and then divided into two groups of cancer patients from Augusta Victoria Hospital: An exercise group and a control group.
+The exercise group participated in aerobic and strengthening exercises, while the subjects in the control group maintained their usual activities.
+Both groups were assessed before and after the intervention using the brief fatigue inventory (BFI), functional independence measure (FIM), and timed up and go (TUG) test to measure fatigue, functional independence, and mobility, respectively.

-Discussion: Therapeutic exercise is crucial for cancer patients, alleviating fatigue, improve functional independence, and improving mobility, ultimately enhancing overall health and quality of life.
+Conclusion: Therapeutic exercise is crucial for cancer patients, as it alleviates fatigue, improves functional independence, and enhances mobility, ultimately contributing to overall health and quality of life.

 Type of Study: Research | Subject: General